Are toys for rabbits silly?

 Each rabbit will have marked its toys by “chinning,” leaving their unique odors on the toys.
 Upon introduction of the doe to the buck she will immediately recognize the handsome fellow and be willing, theoretically, to accept his mating advances.

 Turning them into pets would be counter-productive if you are responsible for their eventual processing.
-Still, a little cage enrichment and common sense might help high strung rabbits, like Tans maybe, or Brits, be less neurotic.
+Still, a little cage enrichment and common sense might help high strung rabbits be less neurotic, like Tans maybe, or Britannia Petites.

 Toys for rabbits can be "mass produced."
 Get a bag and collect pine cones.
 Five minutes - 45 toys.